salesforce/agent-sdk/README.md

 ## Introduction

-The Salesforce AgentForce SDK provides a programmatic interface to Salesforce's Agent infrastructure, allowing developers to define and interact with agents using Python code.
+The Salesforce Agentforce SDK provides a programmatic interface to Salesforce's Agent infrastructure, allowing developers to define and interact with agents using Python code.
 It also includes tools for generating and managing prompt templates with Salesforce field mappings.

 ## Installation